chilli007123/Dissertation/Appendix.md

 # Appendix 1: Python code

 Below is the python code that was compiled to create a working custom payload.
-The code below was adapted from a previous piece of work to create the RAT virus.
+The code below was adapted from a previous piece of work  by [@Graham_2022] to create the RAT virus.
 The two files required to compile for the victim is client.py and clientENUM.py, all other files are for server/attacker side purposes.

 ## checkFILES.py
 ```python